NathanVaughn/actions-cloudflare-purge/README.md

   if: success()
   env:
     CLOUDFLARE_ZONE: ${{ secrets.CLOUDFLARE_ZONE }}
-    CLOUDFLARE_EMAIL: ${{ secrets.CLOUDFLARE_EMAIL }}
     CLOUDFLARE_AUTH_KEY: ${{ secrets.CLOUDFLARE_AUTH_KEY }}
 ```

 ## Getting Cloudflare Info

 1. First, go to the [API tokens page](https://dash.cloudflare.com/profile/api-tokens)
 in your Cloudflare account.
 ![](images/api-tokens.jpg)

 2. Click "Create Token", and fill out the form.
 Make sure to give the permission of
 zone cache purge.
 ![](images/token-creation.jpg)

 3. Click "Continue to summary", then "Confirm".

 4. Copy the value of the token.
 ![](images/copy-token.jpg)

 5. To find the zone ID for your site, go to your dashboard for the site, and look on the
 right-hand panel.
 ![](images/zone-id.jpg)